-CHINESE 20802230
+CHINESE 20802230 Intro to Mandarin Chinese 1 3 Credits/Units

-Intro to Mandarin Chinese 1 3 Credits/Units Introduction to Mandarin Chinese.
-This course will introduce students to the fundamental phonetic system and grammar of standard spoken Chinese and written language including 400 Chinese characters.
-This course will teach modern standardized simplified Chinese characters rather than the more complex traditional characters.
-The course will meet for four hours each week for three credits.
+Introduction to the fundamental phonetic system and grammar of standard spoken Chinese and written language including 400 Chinese characters.
+Focuses on the topics of daily life and promotes communicative skills in the context of Mandarin Chinese through interactive and cultural learning activities.
+Students learn modern standardized simplified Chinese characters rather than the more complex traditional characters.

-CHINESE 20802231

-Intro to Mandarin Chinese 2
+CHINESE 20802231 Intro to Mandarin Chinese 2 3 Credits/Units